Eric McClintock

 Sir Eric Paul McClintock (13 September 1918 – 27 March 2018) was an Australian public servant and businessman.
-He was notable for serving as chairman of Woolworths Limited from 1980 to 1987.
+He was notable for serving as chairman of Woolworths from 1980 to 1987.

 Early life

 McClintock was born on 13 September 1918 in Gulgong, New South Wales, to Robert Emanuel McClintock (d.
 1979), a newspaper proprietor and his wife, Ada Marion McClintock (née Whitton; 1888–1987).
 He was educated at De La Salle College, Armidale, and the University of Sydney, where he played rugby league.

 Career

 McClintock worked in the Naval Supply Office, Department of the Navy, 1935–1947.
 He joined the Australian Trade Commissioner Service, serving in Washington as Commercial Attaché on various international emergency food council committees.
 He was appointed an Assistant Trade Commissioner in 1948, based in New York.
 He returned to Australia in 1951 as Director of Trade Promotion in the Department of Commerce and Agriculture.

 He was a speech writer for future Prime Minister John McEwen, then Minister for Trade, and served as First Assistant Secretary, Department of Trade, 1958–1961.
 He was also associated with the Australian Industry Development Corporation.

-After leaving the Public Service, he was chairman of Woolworths Limited from 1980 to 1987.
+After leaving the Public Service, he was chairman of Woolworths from 1980 to 1987.
 During his tenure, the Dick Smith electronics business and Victorian supermarket chain Safeway were acquired, and the "Fresh Food People" slogan was instituted.
 In 1986, for the first time since 1923, no final dividend was paid on the company's shares.